-This course includes the study of the repair of sheet metal structures; including various types of fasteners, plastics, honeycomb, and interior furnishings.
+This course studies the repair of sheet metal structures, including various types of fasteners, plastics, honeycomb, and interior furnishings.

 AV104 Aircraft Welding (3,1,3)

 This course is designed to provide the student with skills for soldering, brazing, gas-welding, and arc-welding.
 It will also provide the student with an understanding of the procedures for welding magnesium and titanium.